-The GHG analysis of the Updated Plan includes the additional commitments to transit, non-motorized facility improvements, and other GHG-reducing strategies identified in Appendix D, the 2045 RTP 2022 Update.
+The GHG analysis of the Updated Plan includes the additional commitments to transit, nonmotorized facility improvements, and other GHG-reducing strategies identified in Appendix D, the 2045 RTP 2022 Update.
 Table 2 describes improvements based on categories and funding sources.
 How these projects are incorporated into the modeling is explained throughout this document.
 Additional detail on these strategies is also available in the 2045 RTP 2022 Update, Appendix D.

-Table 2: Modeled Improvements and Funding Sources Category Improvement Funding Source Additional Funding Transit Advance US34 transit service between Loveland and Greeley from 2045 to 2030 CDOT 10-Year Plan, FTA, MMOF Transit Expansion of COLT's local transit network as identified in Connect Loveland by 2030 Connect Loveland, FTA, Local Funds \$147M Transit Double frequency of Bustang North Line in all compliance years CDOT 10-Year Plan Transit Addition of mobility hubs and transit centers planned since 2019 CDOT 10-Year Plan, MMOF, IIJA, Local Funds TDM Increase in work from home in all compliance years MMOF, IIJA TDM Development and expansion of TDM \$40M Operations Operations Arterial signal timing improvements by 2030 and additional signal timing improvements through 2050 fu \$51M Active Transportation Expansion of the local bicycle and pedestrian network by 2030 and increasing to 2050 IIJA, MMOF, Local Funds \$283M Active Transportation Increased prevalence of e-bikes and scooters by 2030 and increasing to 2050 IIJA, MMOF, Local Funds ΨΖΟΟΙΝΙ
+Table 2: Modeled Improvements and Funding Sources Category Improvement Funding Source Additional Funding Transit Advance US34 transit service between Loveland and Greeley from 2045 to 2030 CDOT 10-Year Plan, FTA, MMOF Transit Expansion of COLT's local transit network as identified in Connect Loveland by 2030 Connect Loveland, FTA, Local Funds \$147M Transit Double frequency of Bustang North Line in all compliance years CDOT 10-Year Plan Transit Addition of mobility hubs and transit centers planned since 2019 CDOT 10-Year Plan, MMOF, IIJA, Local Funds TDM Increase in work from home in all compliance years MMOF, IIJA TDM Development and expansion of TDM programs by 2030 and increasing scope through 2050 Operations Arterial signal timing improvements by 2030 and additional signal timing improvements through 2050 CDOT 10-Year Plan, IIJA, Local funds \$51M Active Transportation Expansion of the local bicycle and pedestrian network by 2030 and increasing to 2050 IIJA, MMOF, Local Funds \$283M Active Transportation Increased prevalence of e-bikes and scooters by 2030 and increasing to 2050 IIJA, MMOF, Local Funds ΨΖΟΟΙΝΙ